Salted-Peanuts/KOTH-Timer/README.md

 Thanks to PCBWay for supporting open-source hardware creators and helping this project move from a hand-wired prototype toward a cleaner PCB-based build.

-Note: PCBWay supported manufacturing for this project, but the design, testing notes, known issues, and recommendations in this repo are written independently.
+Note: PCBWay provided the PCB manufacturing for this project, but the design, testing notes, known issues, and recommendations in this repo are written independently.
 Untested PCB revisions should still be treated as experimental until they are built and verified.

 ## Future Development